SQream/sqream_docs/installation_guides/installing_studio_on_stand_alone_server.rst

 Installing Studio
 =================

-1. Copy the SQream Studio package from SQream Artifactory into the target server.
+1. Copy the SQreamDB Studio package from SQreamDB Artifactory into the target server.

-   For access to the Sqream Studio package, contact `SQream Support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_.
+   For access to the SQreamDB Studio package, contact `SQreamDB Support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_.

 2. Extract the package: